CorvetteCole/GotoSleep/README.md

 - Add setting for do not disturb delay

 - Speed up launch of MainActivity after pressing the DONE button in Intro slides

+- See if you can change the behavior of the in-app purchase pop up. right now it hides the status bar which sucks because it makes the entire app shift.
+If this can't be fixed oh well

 - Add app shortcut for go to sleep early feature **UPDATE** moved to lower priority